pravega/pravega/documentation/src/docs/metrics.md

 This example is from `io.pravega.segmentstore.server.host.ServiceStarter`.
 The code for this example can be found [here](https://github.com/pravega/segmentstore/server/host/src/main/java/io/pravega/segmentstore/server/host/ServiceStarter.java).
 It starts Pravega Segment Store service and the Metrics Service is started as a sub service.

-## Example for Dynamic Counter and OpStatsLogger (Timer)
+## Example for Dynamic Counter and OpStatsLogger(Timer)

 This is an example from `io.pravega.segmentstore.server.host.stat.SegmentStatsRecorderImpl.java`.
 The code for this example can be found [here](https://github.com/pravega/segmentstore/server/host/src/main/java/io/pravega/segmentstore/server/host/stat/SegmentStatsRecorderImpl.java).
-In this class, we
-.
 In the class `PravegaRequestProcessor`, we have registered two metrics:

 - one Timer (`createStreamSegment`)
 - one dynamic counter (`dynamicLogger`)